Jump to Main Content

 Croup: Slightly rounded.

-Chest: Long, deep and roomy with very well sprung ribs.
+Chest: Long, deep and roomy with well sprung ribs.
 Forechest well defined.

-Tail: Not set too high.
-Naturally long tail or naturally short tail (stumpy or bobbed).
+Not set too high.
+Long tail or naturally short (stumpy tail).
 Tail should be carried straight, with a slight curve or like a sickle.

 Limbs